FuelLabs/fuel-hyperlane-integration/README.md

 For the `BaseSepolia` RPCs, we recommend something without a limit on the number of requests.
 For the Private Keys, remember to have testnet funds in for both `FuelTestnet` and `BaseSepolia`.

 For running the Validators required, the `SEPOLIA_PRIVATE_KEY` parameters from the `deploy/.env` file must be copied to the `infra/run-val.sh` script _in the same order as described by the comments_.
+Make sure the private keys are different for each validator.

 After all the private keys and RPC urls are set, the Sway smart contracts need to be deployed on `FuelTestnet`, this can be done using the deploy script: